prichey/prestonrichey.com/src/pages/blog/react-in-markdown/index.md

 ## ZoomImage

-The initial use case that got me wondering if this was possible was that I wanted to add a Medium-esqe image zoom.
+My initial use case for wanting to embed a react component was that I wanted to add a Medium-esqe image zoom effect for my blog.
 I had found a React package <a href="https://github.com/rpearce/react-medium-image-zoom" target="_blank">react-medium-image-zoom</a> that seemed like it would work great if only I could use React components.
 I figured out a hacky solution by conditionally including a <a href="https://github.com/fat/zoom.js/" target="_blank">different</a> (non-React) library for blog posts that had images, but this felt gross because the library didn't get rolled up into the bundle served by Gatsby, and was thus unoptimized.
 After figuring out how to add custom components, I happily swapped that approach out for one using an actual React component.

 Here's what it looks like: